BioSSA/BioSSA.github.io/index.markdown

 	-	Estimation of noise model: additive, multiplicative or Poissonian model.
 5. Pictures with the results of decomposition in 2D or 3D forms.

-# Implementation
+# Installation

-The package is implemented as an R-package [BioSSA](BioSSA_0.0.1.zip)
+The package is implemented as an [R-package](http://www.r-project.org/ ).

+To install BioSSA in Linux/MacOS, run following code (in R):

+{% highlight r %}
+install.packages("devtools")
+library(devtools)
+install_github("BioSSA/BioSSA")
+{% endhighlight %}

+Binary build for Windows could be found [here]( https://github.com/BioSSA/BioSSA/biossa_01.zip "BioSSA Link").

-It essentially uses the  [Rssa]( http://cran.r-project.org/web/packages/Rssa/ "Cсылка на Rssa") package.
+It essentially uses the [Rssa]( http://cran.r-project.org/web/packages/Rssa/ "Rssa link") package.
+You can also watch [Rssa GitHub repository]( https://github.com/asl/rssa/ "Rssa GitHub link").

 # Method